EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Method

-We then identify the \textit{medoid} segment—i.e., the conversation segment in each cluster whose embedding is closest to the centroid in terms of semantic similarity.
-The medoid segment, as the representative of the cluster, contains multiple turns from both speakers and is used as the patched prompt in the subsequent block prefill eviction step.
+We then identify the \textit{representative} segments of the cluster $S_{\text{centroid-closest}}^{(e)}$—i.e., the conversation segment in each cluster whose embedding is closest to the centroid in terms of cosine similarity.
+These centroid-closest segments contain multiple turns from both speakers and is used as the patched prompt in the subsequent block prefill eviction step.

 \paragraph{Stage 2.
-Episodic KV Cache Compression.} As discussed in \Cref{sec:compression}, patched prompts guide cache eviction toward retaining tokens relevant to the prompt content.
-Building on this insight, \methodname\ uses the medoid segment of each episode as the patched prompt, thereby collecting episode-specific KV entries under the memory budget.
+Episodic KV Cache Construction.~(\Cref{fig:main_method_b})} As discussed in \Cref{sec:compression}, patched prompts guide cache eviction toward retaining tokens relevant to the prompt content.
+Building on this insight, \methodname\ uses the centroid-closest segments of each episode as the patched prompt, thereby collecting episode-specific KV entries under the memory budget $M$.